octobercms/docs/database-model.md

 In the above example the User and Location models both use the Event Log model for recording events under the shared *type* of `event_owner`.
 The inverse occurs via the Event Log which can access the owner of the event (User or Location) via the relationship of the type name.

-The database structure for this polymorphic relation should represent the following:
+The database structure for this polymorphic relation is represented as the following:

     acme_blog_users
         id - integer